-- Once the CMRO is notified of a fire, explosion, or a release anywhere in the facility (either by - eyewitness notification or an alarm), the RCRA Emergency Coordinator is immediately notified. - The RCRA Emergency Coordinator ensures that the emergency responders, including the - WIPP Fire Department, the ERT, and the MRT, have been notified, as needed.
-Once incident - command has been established, the RCRA Emergency Coordinator has the authority to - delegate the responsibilities for mitigation of the incident to the Incident Commander. - The response to an unplanned event will be performed in accordance with standard operating - procedures and guides based on the applicable Federal, State, or local regulations and/or - quidelines for that response.
-These include DOE Order 151.1C, Comprehensive Emergency - 41 Management System; the U.S. Mine Safety and Health Administration (MSHA); NMAC;

-- 1 Comprehensive Environmental Response, Compensation, and Liability Act; Chapter 74, Article - 4B, New Mexico Statutes Annotated 1978; and the New Mexico Emergency Management Act. - 3 If needed, the RCRA Emergency Coordinator will immediately notify the appropriate State and - 4 local agencies, listed in Section D-7, with designated response roles. - 5 Depending on the emergency, the EOC may be activated for additional support.
-In the event - 6 that the EOC is activated, decision-making responsibilities related to emergency management - 7 and associated notifications may be delegated to the EOC by the RCRA Emergency - 8 Coordinator.
-The EOC will assist in the mitigation of the incident with the use of appropriate - 9 communications equipment and technical expertise from available resources.
-During the - emergency, the RCRA Emergency Coordinator will remain in contact with and advise the EOC - of the known hazards.
+- Once the CMRO is notified of a fire, explosion, or a release anywhere in the facility (either by - 2 eyewitness notification or an alarm), the RCRA Emergency Coordinator is immediately notified. - 3 The RCRA Emergency Coordinator ensures that the emergency responders, including the - 4 WIPP Fire Department and the MRT, have been notified, as needed.
+Once incident command - 5 has been established, the RCRA Emergency Coordinator has the authority to delegate the - responsibilities for mitigation of the incident to the Incident Commander. - 7 The response to an unplanned event will be performed in accordance with standard operating - procedures and guides based on the applicable Federal, State, or local regulations and/or - 9 guidelines for that response.
+These include DOE Order 151.1D, Comprehensive Emergency - 10 Management System; the U.S. Mine Safety and Health Administration (MSHA); NMAC; - 11 Comprehensive Environmental Response, Compensation, and Liability Act; Chapter 74, Article - 4B, New Mexico Statutes Annotated 1978; and the New Mexico Emergency Management Act. - 13 If needed, the RCRA Emergency Coordinator will immediately notify the appropriate federal, - state, and local agencies and mining companies in the vicinity of the WIPP facility, listed in - Section D-7, with designated response roles. - Depending on the emergency, the EOC may be activated for additional support.
+In the event - that the EOC is activated, decision-making responsibilities related to emergency management - and associated notifications may be delegated to the EOC by the RCRA Emergency - 19 Coordinator.
+The EOC will assist in the mitigation of the incident with the use of appropriate - 20 communications equipment and technical expertise from available resources.
+During the - emergency, the RCRA Emergency Coordinator will remain in contact with and advise the EOC - of the known hazards. - The EOC staff assesses opportunities for coordination and the use of mutual-aid agreements - with local agencies making additional emergency personnel and equipment available (Section - 25 D-7), as well as the use of specialized response teams available through various State and - Federal agencies.
+Because the WIPP facility is a DOE-owned facility, the Permittees may also - use the resources available from the National Response Framework. - 28 D-4a(2) Communication of Emergency Conditions to Facility Employees - 29 Procedures for immediately notifying facility personnel of emergencies are as follows: - Local Fire Alarms

-- The EOC staff assesses opportunities for coordination and the use of mutual-aid agreements - with local agencies making additional emergency personnel and equipment available (Section - D-7), as well as the use of specialized response teams available through various State and - Federal agencies.
-Because the WIPP facility is a DOE-owned facility, the Permittees may also - use the resources available from the National Response Framework. - 17 D-4a(2) Communication of Emergency Conditions to Facility Employees - Procedures for immediately notifying facility personnel of emergencies are as follows: - Local Fire Alarms - The local fire alarms sound an audible tone and may be activated automatically or manually in the event of a fire. - Surface Evacuation Signal - The evacuation signal is a yelp tone and is manually activated by the CMRO when needed.
+- The local fire alarms sound an audible tone and may be activated automatically or manually in the event of a fire. - Surface Evacuation Signal - The evacuation signal is a yelp tone and is manually activated by the CMRO when needed.
 The CMRO follows the evacuation signal with verbal instructions and ensure the Site Notification System has been activated. - Underground Evacuation Warning System - The underground evacuation signal is a yelp tone and flashing strobe light.
 In the event of an evacuation signal, underground personnel will follow escape routes to egress hoist stations.
 Underground personnel are trained to report to the underground assembly areas and await further instruction if all power fails or if ventilation stops.
-If evacuation of underground personnel is required, this will be done using the backup electric generators and in accordance with the applicable requirements of MSHA. - WIPP facility personnel are trained and given instruction during GET to recognize the various alarm signals and the significance of each alarm.
+If evacuation of underground personnel is required, this will be done using the backup generators and in accordance with the applicable requirements of MSHA.

+WIPP facility personnel are trained and given instruction during GET to recognize the various alarm signals and the significance of each alarm.
 WIPP facility employees and site visitors are required to comply with directions from emergency personnel and alarm system notifications and to follow instructions concerning emergency equipment, shutdown procedures, and emergency evacuation routes and exits.

-2 D-4b Identification of Released Materials and Assessment of the Extent of the Emergency
+D-4b Identification of Released Materials and Assessment of the Extent of the Emergency